This page is part of © FOTW Flags Of The World website

 1) Generically see ‘Scandinavian Cross’.

-2) Specifically, a cross of the Scandinavian-type that is used on a flag which is not from, or has no connection with, that region – a horizontal Latin or Scandinavian-type cross.
+2) Specifically, a cross of the Scandinavian-type that is used on a flag which is not from, or has no connection with, that region – a horizontal Latin or Scandinavian-type cross – but see note a) below.

-National Flag of Denmark (fotw); Flag of Volyinia, Ukraine (fotw); Flag of Thunstetten, Switzerland (fotw)
+National Flag of Denmark; Flag of Thunstetten, Switzerland; Flag of Volyinia, Ukraine

-Please note with regard to 3) that in heraldic terms an off-centred cross whose vertical arm is centred but whose horizontal arm is closer to the top of a flag may be blazoned a Latin cross throughout, or if closer to the bottom of the flag a Latin cross throughout reversed – see ‘Latin Cross’ (also ‘reversed 2)’ and ‘throughout’).
+b) Regarding 3), in heraldic terms an off-centred cross (which again occupies the whole of the flag) whose vertical arm is centred but whose horizontal arm is closer to the top of a flag may be blazoned a Latin cross throughout, or if closer to the bottom of the flag a Latin cross throughout reversed – see ‘Latin Cross’ (also ‘reversed 2)’ and ‘throughout’).

 OFF-SET (or OFFSET) TOWARDS

-Civil Ensign of Israel (fotw); National Flag of the Cape Verde Islands (fotw); National Flag of Liechtenstein (fotw)
+State Flag of Serbia 2004–2011; National Flag of the Cape Verde Islands; National Flag of Liechtenstein

 Notes